omcdrucifer/Full-Stack-Cert/README.md

 I need to decide how to approach user interaction.
 If I made it execute automatically without user input that would be kind of boring so I want there to be some level of interactivity, what that looks like I have yet to decide.
 A lot of this is going to depend on what form this generator takes.

+### POC

+I have put together a basic POC for the project.
+I built a generic factory function with some prompt code to get user input.
+All the code written is basic but works.
+It is all placeholder code for now and as such is subject to change.
+It's just a couple of basic functions, but we are still in the planning stages and this is mostly to help me get some basic structure in place.